tsgates/arch-wiki-markdown/wiki/GRUB_Legacy.md

      kernel /path/to/kernel root=/dev/sda3 ro
      initrd /path/to/initrd

-Note: There may be other options that are required, and an initial RAM disk may not be used.
-Examine the other distribution's /boot/grub/menu.lst to match boot options, or see #chainloader and configfile (recommended).
+Note:There may be other options that are required, and an initial RAM disk may not be used.
+Examine the other distribution's /boot/grub/menu.lst to match boot options, or see chainloader and configfile (recommended).

 > chainloader and configfile